dengage-tech/dengage-react-sdk/README.md

       coordinator.injectReactInstanceManager(getReactInstanceManager());
       coordinator.setupDengage(
-        true, // it is LogStatus & could be true OR false "YOURE_FIREBASE_KEY_HERE", // null in case no firebase key "YOURE_HUAWEI_KEY_HERE", // null in case no huawei key getApplicationContext()
+        true, // it is LogStatus & could be true OR false "YOURE_FIREBASE_KEY_HERE", // null in case no firebase key, NOTE: This is the IntegerationKey Received from dEngage Dashbaord, while create application.
+        "YOURE_HUAWEI_KEY_HERE", // null in case no huawei key getApplicationContext()
       );